18 June, 2008

 Kamil: When I ventured into Srinagar to

-test the waters, the atmosphere, that is intellectual as well as literary,
+test the waters, the atmosphere, that is intellectual as well as

-was rife with a new thought of ‘Progressive Movement’.
+literary, was rife with a new thought of ‘Progressive Movement’.

 Everyone wanted to be a part of it.
-This movement had the whole lot
+This movement had the whole

-I came to the conclusion that his diction is only his.
+Then I came to the conclusion that his diction is only his.
 Nadim’s

 diction died with him.

-When I looked at the Kashmiri ghazal of my time, I felt that it needed
+When I looked at the Kashmiri ghazal of my time, I felt that it

-Kashmiri.
+direction in Kashmiri.
 I am pleased with what I did at that time.

 Lalgami: What do you think of the poetry of modernism